taiwuchen/crypto-prediction/README.md

 # Update Log

+## Version 1.2
+- when the user chooses to view the historical data or compare historical and predicted data, they can select a time frame: one week, one month, or one year

 ## Version 1.1

 - **Added Basic User Interface**: Implemented a command-line interface for easy interaction with the application.